Context

 Early recognition of signs and appropriate management are key to prevent extensive cost for the healthcare system due to affects such as increased need for mechanical ventilation, increased hospitalization and increased mortality.
 Despite its importance, mental health is not addressed sufficiently in the ICU.

-ICU stressors
+Patient stressors

 The main stressors in the ICU which strongly affect the patient‘s mental condition are pain, anxiety and a lack of quality sleep and rest.